 Thanks for visiting our About Us page.
 We are Rick and Marilyn.
 Husband and wife.
 Marilyn has been dealing with Cold Agglutinin Disease for nearly 20 years.
-Rick has been on the sidelines offering support and hoping to help other CAD Patients or Family Members.
+Rick has been on the sidelines as an advocate offering support.
+We both hope to help other CAD Patients or Family Members.
 Those on a similar quest for knowledge or answers.

 We would like to thank and show our grateful appreciation to all the un-named individuals that have contributed, and continue to contribute information.
 Information that we use on this site in an effort to benefit all.
 We couldn’t do this without you.

 We try to keep this site in a rather simplistic generic visual layout.
 Without constant changes to format.
 We want users to be able to easily find information in the same location they have found it in the past.
 Don’t expect a bunch of images or things of that nature.